DarienLibrary/website_content/content/_finished/business_center/business-center.md

   </div>
 </div>

-Please submit your orders 24 hours ahead of time.
-We will contact you to confirm your order before completing it.
+Please submit your orders 24 hours in advance.
+Our staff will contact you to confirm your order before we print it.
 <br/>
 <br/>